paulch42/lean-spec/md/QuotRem.md

            { qr : Nat × Nat // n = d * qr.1 + qr.2 ∧ qr.2 < d }
 ```

+Despite the use of `∀`, `Qr₂` is still a type, not a proposition. `∀` is simply notation defined
-`∀` is simply notation defined in terms of the dependent function type.
-The presentation we choose
+in terms of the dependent function type.
+The presentation we choose is a matter of taste.
+The
-is a matter of taste.
-The convention usually adopted is to employ the dependent function type
+convention usually adopted is to employ the dependent function type for a computable function,
-for a computable function, and the universal quantifier when specifying a property.
+and the universal quantifier when specifying a property.

 The one difference is the type annotation is mandatory in a dependent function type,
 but optional in a universal quantifier (if Lean is able to infer the type).
 For example,